Raziz1/Raziz1/README.md

 - Speed Trap is a 3D, arcade, police chase game designed in Unity using the C# language
 - It includes day/night cycles, animations, particle effects, and numerous vehicles for the player
 - It also contains a highscore leaderboard that is actively updated throught the internet
-- It is still actively being update.
-Be sure to check it out and give it a rating ⭐⭐⭐⭐⭐
 * 🎵 Music Coming Soon 🎵
 * 🍎 Coming to IOS Soon 🍎